 Fans and animation historians today can easily rattle off a throng of celebrated names whose creative and dedicated labor contributed to the massive success of the film.
-The animation was stunning, the multiplane photography innovative, the music composition sublime, and the story tight as a drum.
-Yet, the crowning stroke was Walt Disney's choice of Adriana Caselotti as "the voice of Snow White."
-She was the perfect "icing" for this awe-inspiring "cake".
+The animation was stunning, the multiplane photography innovative, and the music composition sublime.
+Walt Disney made sure that the story was tight as a drum.
+Yet, the crowning stroke was his choice for the lead.
+Adriana Caselotti as the voice of Snow White was the perfect "icing" on this awe-inspiring "cake".

 Adriana received her formal schooling at a convent near Rome while her mother sang in the Opera.
 Upon returning to America, her father trained her in the art of hitting those high notes.

 Walt knew that finding the right voice for his heroine would be critical to the charm and success of the movie.
 Snow White more the anything was the embodiment of innocence.
 The actor who played her must exhibit this vocally.
-So important was the quest to find the perfect lead that more than 150 girls had already auditioned for the part when Guido Caselotti, now working as a vocal coach in Los Angeles, got a call from, Roy Scott, a Disney talent scout.
+So important was this quest to find the perfect lead that more than 150 girls had already auditioned for the part.
+It was then that Guido Caselotti, now working as a vocal coach in Los Angeles, got a call from Roy Scott, a Disney talent scout.

 Walt Disney Studios 1926-1940.
 Image via Floyd B. Bariscale.
 Creative Commons License.

 Adriana started recording on January 20th, 1936.
-She was paid $20 a day for 48 days of recording and took home a total salary of $970.
+She was paid $20 a day for 48 days of recording.
+Her total take home salary was $970.
 During the sessions, she continued to speak and sing her lines in what she considered to be the voice of a 14 year old, "but I never told Disney that.
 He never knew."

-There was no one to play off of for her lines and no musical accompaniment for her singing (except for Frank Churchill plunking away with one finger on the piano).
+There was no one to play off of when doing her lines and no musical accompaniment for her singing (except for Frank Churchill plunking away with one finger on the piano).
 She had to carry it all on her own which she admitted was not always easy.

 Occasionally spoken lines gave Caselotti's child-voice trouble...

-Adriana breathed life into the title character and imbued her with the endearing qualities of innocence and grace--just what Walt was looking for.
+Adriana breathed life into the title character and imbued Snow White with the endearing qualities of innocence and grace.
+Just what Walt was looking for.
 It's difficult to imagine the film without her.
 And yet, it's interesting to note that at the 1937 Carthay Circle premiere, she was not considered to be one of the invited guests.
 The main artists and animators were given tickets, but apparently the voice actors were not.
 This didn't stop Adriana.